TheLastGimbus/the.lastgimbus.com/content/garden/hyperpathing.md

 ## Why?
 Most cities - even in Europe - make no fucking sense.
 Get this - you have some large region, where there are offices, homes, restaurants, etc - theme park for humans.
 And 80% of this land is spent on fucking roads - so you can drive between your job and your home.
 You could probably walk there, if there weren't so many fucking roads.

 Because of this, I think you should get rid of any remorse for: walking through grass (instead of cobblestone path), jaywalking, and doing generally weird stuff.
-Your city it (probably) broken - and you have the right to *try* to make it suite you.
+Your city it (probably) broken - and you have the right to *try* to make it suit you.

 ## The basics
 > At any point of your journey - look where you want to go, look at the straight line to there, and just go